kartographia/gists/OSM/README.md

 ```

 ## Loading Data (Advanced)
 Loading large areas or the entire planet may be impossible to do with `osm2pgsql` depending on your hardware configuration.
-To circumvent these isses, we break the osm data up into chunks and then load the chunks into PostgreSQL.
+To circumvent these issues, we break the osm data up into chunks and then load the chunks into PostgreSQL.

 ### Creating Chunks
-We use osmium to subset osm into chunks prior to loading everything into PostgreSQL.
-We do this in order to help the loader insert data into PostgreSQL (e.g. avoid out of memory issues).

 We have a python script called `partition_planet` that automates the chunking process.
 The script is found in the scripts directory and is used as follows:
 ```
-python3 py/partition_planet.py \
+python3 partition_planet.py \
     -m 8e8 \
     -i planet-latest.osm.pbf \
     -o /mnt/nvme1/chunks/